- Who is the program suited for?

 If you are admitted into the program, we ask that you inform us of your intention to attend BU Law by the date specified in your acceptance letter.
 Extensions may be granted at the Director's discretion.
 Upon confirming your decision to attend BU Law, we require a $500 deposit to secure your place in the class.
 Once we receive your deposit, we will begin processing your visa documents.
 We cannot process your immigration documents unless we have received the necessary financial documentation.
 These include a bank statement or letter and a sponsorship certification form, if necessary.
 When your financial documentation is complete, our Program Coordinator will gather your completed file and send it to the school's International Students and Scholars Office (ISSO), which will issue your official Form I-20.
 Once complete, your Form I-20 will be sent to you via FedEx along with an email confirmation that the document has been sent.
 This process typically takes around four weeks.
 Later in the summer, we will send you course information and other registration materials in anticipation of your arrival in Boston.

 While the mandatory orientation takes place in late August, students are strongly encouraged to arrive in early August to secure housing and get settled.
-Students who attend the summer Legal English Program at CELOP, which begins in early July, will need to arrive in late June.
+Students who attend a summer Legal English Program at CELOP, which begins in early July, will need to arrive in late June.

 Entering foreign law students are strongly encouraged to attend CELOP's summer Legal English class.
 In summer 2010, nearly half of the entering class attended.
 While the CELOP program is a language class -- not a law class -- it helps prepare students for their upcoming studies by familiarizing them with the language and materials of American law.
 It also exposes students to basic doctrine, thereby easing their adjustment to their substantive classes.
 Students who attend report that they begin law school with much more confidence and gain more from their fall semester studies and after having taken the summer program.
 Another benefit is that students get a head start settling into their new environments in Boston -- by making friends early, exploring Boston, taking care of logistical matters -- before the demands of law studies begin.
 On occasion, students may be admitted to the American Law program on the condition that they attend CELOP's Legal English class or some other intensive English program at CELOP.